riskmaris/mobile-menu-branch/README.md

 # 📖 [Popup Branch] <a name=Popup-Branch></a>

-**[Popup-Branch]** is a simple project built with html,  javascript and css showing responsiveness for desktop version and mobile version.
+**[Popup-Branch]** is a simple project built with HTML,  javascript and css showing responsiveness for desktop version and mobile version.
 It shows our accomplishments and skills as developers.

 ## 🛠 Built With
 1. Html